fvsch/kirby-twig/readme.md

 -   Adds support for [Twig templates](http://twig.sensiolabs.org/) to [Kirby CMS](https://getkirby.com/).
 -   Requires Kirby 2.3 (in beta as of 2016-04-12).

-### I don’t like Twig!
+> I don’t like Twig!

-No problem, just use classic PHP templates.
+It’s okay, using this plugin is of course optional.
+You can keep using PHP templates in Kirby CMS.

-### I like Twig, but I don’t want to convert all my templates
+> I like Twig, but I don’t want to convert all my templates

-Good news: you don’t have to.
+Good news: you don’t have to!
+By default your PHP templates will keep working.

-This plugin uses file extensions to know which rendering strategy to use: PHP or Twig.

-For example, if you have a `post.txt` content file, this plugin will look for these files in this order:

-1. `site/templates/post.twig`
-2. `site/templates/post.php`
-3. `site/templates/default.twig`
-4. `site/templates/default.php`

-So if you already have a working `post.php` template and don’t want to convert it to Twig, just keep it and it’ll keep working.
-Same for your `default.php`.
+This plugin can work in two modes:

+1. Default: allow both Twig and PHP templates.
+(If both `mytemplate.twig` and `mytemplate.php` exist, the Twig template takes precedence.)
+2. Optional: allow Twig templates only.

 ## Installation